UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20251015/README.md

 About quizzes, from `[Glodowski et al., 2020]`:

-- Quizess should be frequent
+- Quizzes should be frequent
-- Quizess should be administered in-class
+- Quizzes should be administered in-class
-- [Does not apply] Quizess should have a connection to the exam
+- [Does not apply] Quizzes should have a connection to the exam
 - Feedback for answer accuracy
 - An effective grade-related or social contingency.
 Or, in my words: the quizzes must be related to grades in an effective way,